ViralShah0706/FSD-wordle-starter-code/README.txt

 valid_words.txt - Contains a list of valid words.
 You must use this in your isvalid() function wordle.py - Contains the complete driver code for the game.
 It uses helper functions like getword(), isvalid(), colorit(), update()

-Your goal is to define the incomplete functions in helper_functions.py and main.py.
+Your goal is to define the incomplete functions in helper_functions.py and main.py and make the code completely functional!